questdb/questdb.io/blog/2021-06-16-high-cardinality-time-series-data-performance.md

 The other systems under test struggled with higher unique device count, with InfluxDB ingestion dropping to 38k rows/sec and TimescaleDB at 50k rows/sec with 10M devices.
-We reran the benchmark suite on the same AWS EC2 instance and increased the worker count (16 workers) to the systems under test:
+We reran the benchmark suite on the same AWS EC2 instance and increased the worker count (16 threads) to the systems under test:

 <Screenshot
   alt="High-cardinality time series benchmark results showing QuestDB outperforming ClickHouse, TimescaleDB and InfluxDB when using sixteen workers" height={415}
   src="/img/blog/2021-06-16/maximum-throughput-by-device-16-threads.png"
-  title="TSBS results using 16 workers on AWS EC2 m5.8xlarge"
+  title="TSBS results using 16 threads on AWS EC2 m5.8xlarge"
   width={650}
 />